Spirit of the Times

 The Spirit of the Times: A Chronicle of the Turf, Agriculture, Field Sports, Literature and the Stage was an American weekly newspaper published in New York City.
 The paper aimed for an upper-class readership made up largely of sportsmen.
 The Spirit also included humorous material, much of it based on experience of settlers near the southwestern frontier.
 Theatre news was a third important component.
 The Spirit had an average circulation of about 22,000, with a peak of about 40,000 subscribers.
+The newspaper ceased publication in 1892.